 The tweaks are really easy to understand, so I don’t think I’ll have to explain each one of them.
 Besides, Windows already offers a detailed description for each tweak.
 Some of the things you can do include, change start menu power button function, prevent users from pinning programs to taskbar, restrict search option’s reach, hide notifications area, hide battery icon, prevent changes in taskbar and start menu settings, prevent users from using any power options (shutdown, hibernate, etc.), remove "Run" option from start menu and a whole lot of other tweaks.

-How To Turn On/Off Windows Action Center Message On Your PC [Quicktip]
+How to Turn On and Off Windows Action Center Message On Your PC [Quicktip]

 How often do you see this image when you are on Windows?
 It's annoying, isn't it?
 Every time...
 Read more